Wednesday, December 4, 2024

 I decided early on that I was going to just hike all day.
 So after finding a few amphibians, I just pushed forward, the looming forest my only company.

-I decided to sit and rest at the base of a large bur oak tree overlooking a tall and steep riverbank.
+Several hours in, I sat and rested at the base of a large bur oak tree overlooking a tall and steep riverbank.
 The ground was covered with recently-fallen acorns.
 There wasn’t a soul around.
 I sat quietly, imagining a lone indigenous castaway in the same setting, in a time forgotten.

 Back on my feet, I suppressed the pain in my lower back (a nagging fractured vertebrae from a year ago) as I climbed over fresh, leafy downed trees.
 The hurricane didn’t lift without leaving a few parting gifts.
 At my age and in my condition, navigating the crown of a large, wet tree on its side presents quite a challenge.
 I put a lot of faith into some skinny branches and thankfully I made it through without further complications (read: I still got it).